crimeraaa/dst-customcmds/README.md

 Allows you to choose (Super) Godmode for all players.
 `c_godmodeon()` always, well, activates it for everybody on the shard.
 `c_godmodeoff()` deactivates it.
 `c_godmodeall()` toggles between on and off.
-This may cause some confusion if some folks went up from a different shard after this command was called.
+It uses a local variable `switcharoo2` to toggle, so it is independent of any one player's godmode boolean.
+You can input `true` or `false` to specifically set it if you'd like as well.

 ## Spawn Tamed Beefalo for a Player

-> `c_spawnbeef(tendency, playernum, saddle)`
+> `c_spawnbeef(tendency, num, saddle)`

 Parameter `tendency` can be set to `"DEFAULT"`, `"RIDER"`, `"ORNERY"` or `"PUDGY"`.

-Parameter `playernum` is self explanatory I hope.
+Parameter `num` refers to the player number of the person you'd like to spawn the Beefalo on.
 They will be given a Beefalo Bell, and also act as the location where the Beefalo is spawned.

 Parameter `saddle` lets you choose what saddle for this Beefalo.
-If `nil`, it will default to the Glossamer Saddle.
+If none specified, it will default to the Glossamer Saddle.
+You can either input the full prefab code (e.g. `"saddle_basic"`) or simply use only the second word, e.g. `"race"` as this command will prefix `"saddle_"` to your input string if that pattern is not found.